hwalters361/responsive-html-email-template/readme.md

 # For WACM folks
+Latest newsletter (October) is here:
+<a href="October-newsletter-inline-styles.html"> latest version </a>
+Here is a live demo: <a href="https://hwalters361.github.io/responsive-html-email-template/October-newsletter-inline-styles.html">https://hwalters361.github.io/responsive-html-email-template/October-newsletter-inline-styles.html </a>

-The September newsletter is called September-newsletter-inline-styles.html.
+<s>The September newsletter is called September-newsletter-inline-styles.html.
 The other one called email.html is just a copy for future reference.
-<a href="September-newsletter-inline-styles.html"> latest version </a>
+<a href="September-newsletter-inline-styles.html"> latest version </a> </s>

 # For everybody else (if you're looking at this bc it's on my LinkedIn or something)
 The rest of this readme is for the template I forked and modified this project from.